WPIBarHarbor2018/MobileVehicleTracking/README.md

 `yarn install`
 Run the development environment
 `yarn start`
-Scan the generated QR code using the Echo on your mobile device.
+Scan the generated QR code using the Expo on your mobile device.